brunoalvs/dotfiles/WindowsPostInstall.md

 ## Visual Studio

-Probably the most popular source code editor in these days, you can also use scoop to install it running the follow command:
+Probably the most popular source code editor in these days, you can also use `scoop` to install it running the follow command:

 ```bash
 scoop install vscode
 ```
-> Maybe you need run `scoop bucket add extras` too.
+> Maybe you'll also need to run `scoop bucket add extras`.

 ## NeoVim